eclipse-tractusx/digital-product-pass/dpp-verification/README.md

 ## Flow Diagrams

-In order for the Certified Data Credential and Certified Snapshot Credential to be retrieve, the consumer application **MUST** be able to access the digital twin in the data auditor registry.
+In order for the Certified Data Credential and Certified Snapshot Credential to be retrieved, the consumer application **MUST** be able to access the digital twin in the data auditor registry.

 ### CDC Technical Verification Flow